Justin Trudeau Is In Isolation After His Wife Sophie Tested Positive For Coronavirus

 The Trudeaus are among a number of high-ranking world leaders who have either contracted the virus or been exposed to it in the past week.
 Dr. Ali Akbar Velayati, the former Iranian minister and current advisor to Ayatollah Ali Khamenei has tested positive for Coronavirus and is in quarantine.
 France's culture minister Franck Riester has also reported testing positive.

 Despite the world-wide chaos and ongoing declarations of emergency, Trudeau and his wife remain hopeful and will continue to conduct business as usual.
 "The Prime Minister will spend the day in briefings, phone calls, and virtual meetings from home, including speaking with other world leaders and joining the special COVID-19 cabinet committee discussion," Trudeau's office said on Thursday.
-He is expected to address the Canadian public on Friday.
 There are currently 138 confirmed cases of Coronavirus in Canada.

 Related Content: